 This project represents a new standard for David Collins Studio in terms of creating bespoke furniture.
 Around 350 special pieces were made, from seating in warm woods and marble-topped tables to alabaster wall lights by artist Hannah Woodhouse.
 There are also many custom finishes, including verre églomisé panels with a rattan pattern in the tea lounge, shagreen and liquid-metal effects on the reception desks, and ivory gesso reliefs on walls and ceilings, decorated with the arrowhead motif (gesso plaster, like the blue shades and Art Deco references in the hotel, is something the studio revisits time and again in its work).
 Perhaps the most impressive finish of all is the white lacquered timber fretwork screening created for the presidential suite.
 It encloses an indoor-outdoor living area at the heart of this palatial apartment, and features lace-like patterns based on sacred geometry.

 Selecting artworks to complement our layered design required a sensitive eye, with gold and neutrals forming a recurring theme.
 “We worked closely with the art consultants, Soho Myriad, because we had a strong idea of how the art should look,’ says Watson.
 ‘It had to tone with the scheme, but we also wanted to create soft, interesting moments that had integrity.”
 Among the pieces commissioned was a fan sculpture in the ground-floor lobby, which symbolises the hotel’s cross-cultural identity.
-Crafted by a local artist, it represents the Mandarin logo.
+Crafted by a local artist, it represents Mandarin Oriental's logo.